MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcshelltreectrl-class.md

 ### Remarks
  If this method fails, *strPath* contains the empty string.

  If you do not specify *hTreeItem*, this method tries to obtain the string for the currently selected item.
-If no item is selected and *hTreeItem* is `NULL`, this method fails.
+If no item is selected and *hTreeItem* is NULL, this method fails.

 ##  <a name="getrelatedlist"></a>  CMFCShellTreeCtrl::GetRelatedList
  Returns a pointer to the [CMFCShellListCtrl Class](../../mfc/reference/cmfcshelllistctrl-class.md) object that is associated with this [CMFCShellTreeCtrl](../../mfc/reference/cmfcshelltreectrl-class.md) object.